7 min read

 Swimming and Snorkeling: Calm, But Not a Reef Showcase

-Vaersenbaai is a protected bay, and the water stays notably calm most days, which is why Kokomo is popular with people who want to float and cool off rather than fight current or chop.
-The entry is sandy but scattered with rocks close to shore, so water shoes are worth packing if your feet are sensitive.
+The bay is protected and the water stays calm most days.
+This is a float-and-cool-off beach, not one where you fight current or chop.
+The entry is sandy with rocks scattered close to shore, so pack water shoes if your feet are sensitive.

 The Photo Everyone Takes: The Floating KOKOMO Sign

-You have almost certainly seen this beach on social media before setting foot on the island.
-A short swim from shore, large floating letters spelling out KOKOMO sit in the shallow water, and it is the single most photographed spot on this stretch of coast.
-Nearby, a wooden swing set just offshore gives you a second classic shot, and the jetty leading into the bay rounds out the spots everyone lines up for.
+You have probably seen this beach online before you land.
+Large floating letters spelling KOKOMO sit in the shallows a short swim from shore, and they are the most photographed spot on this stretch of coast.
+A wooden swing just offshore gives you a second shot, and the jetty a third.

-If you want the photo without a crowd of people also waiting for the photo, get there early, ideally close to opening.
-By late morning on a weekend there is often a short wait, and the light turns harsher and flatter as the sun climbs.
-Early morning or the last hour before sunset both give you softer light and fewer people in the frame.
+Want the photo without a line of people waiting for the same photo?
+Go at opening.
+By late morning on a weekend there is often a wait, and midday light is harsh and flat.
+Early morning or the last hour before sunset gives you softer light and fewer strangers in the frame.

-Photo tip: Wear something you do not mind getting a little wet.
-The letters and the swing both sit in shallow water, and the best shots put you standing or sitting right at them, not just posing near them from the sand.
+Photo tip: Wear something that can get wet.
+The letters and the swing both sit in the water, and the good shot has you sitting on them, not posing near them from the sand.

 Food and Drink

-Kokomo runs an on-site restaurant and bar with full table service and a real lunch and dinner menu, alongside cocktails, cold beer, and fresh juices.
-Sunbeds and shaded two-person cabanas are available to rent for the day, a nice upgrade if you are pairing up for a full day in the sun.
-As with any beach in Curaçao, exact rental terms shift, so check current rates on arrival.
-One practical note: outside food and drink are generally not permitted, so plan to eat and drink on site rather than bringing your own cooler.
+The restaurant and bar do full table service with a real lunch and dinner menu, plus cocktails, cold beer, and fresh juices.
+Sunbeds and shaded two-person cabanas rent by the day; rates shift, so check on arrival.
+One rule to know before you pack: outside food and drink are generally not permitted, so leave the cooler behind and eat on site.

 Sunset Appeal

-Vaersenbaai faces west, and Kokomo leans into that fact.
-The bar stays open into the evening, and the beach has a genuine second life as a sunset spot once the day-trippers who came just to swim clear out.
-Sundays are known for a lively happy hour with live entertainment, and the beach occasionally hosts full moon parties with music and a real party atmosphere.
-For a quiet, romantic sunset, aim for a weekday evening instead.
-For music and energy with your sunset, a Sunday delivers exactly that.
+Vaersenbaai faces west and Kokomo leans into it.
+The bar stays open into the evening, and the beach gets a second life once the swim-only day-trippers clear out.
+Sundays bring a lively happy hour with live entertainment, and there is the occasional full moon party.
+For a quiet sunset, come on a weekday evening.
+For music with your sunset, come on a Sunday.

 Getting There and Parking

-If you would rather skip the driving entirely, our Half-Day Hato Caves tour includes a stop at Kokomo Beach alongside the caves and the flamingo sanctuary, so you get the geology, the wildlife, and the beach club vibe in one outing with a driver-guide handling the logistics.
-It pairs naturally with the caves if you want a swim to close out the morning; our Hato Caves guide covers what to expect there.
+If you would rather not drive at all, our Half-Day Hato Caves tour stops at Kokomo after the caves and the flamingo sanctuary (a swim to close out the morning), with a driver-guide handling the logistics.
+Our Hato Caves guide covers what to expect underground.

 Best Time to Visit and Crowds

-Kokomo gets busy, and it is worth planning around that rather than being surprised by it.
-Weekends, especially Sundays with the happy hour crowd, draw the biggest numbers, and cruise ship days can bring a wave of visitors looking for an easy beach with amenities close by.
-Arriving before ten in the morning on a weekday is your best shot at a quiet beach with plenty of open sunbeds and a short wait for the KOKOMO letters photo.
+Kokomo gets busy.
+Plan around it.
+Weekends draw the biggest numbers (Sundays especially, with the happy hour crowd), and cruise ship days bring a wave of visitors looking for an easy beach with amenities.
+Before ten on a weekday morning is your best shot at open sunbeds and a short wait at the letters.

-If total tranquility is what you are after and you do not mind a longer drive, the far west end of the island offers a wilder, more untouched alternative.
-Our Grote Knip beach guide covers the postcard-famous cove on that side of the island, and our complete Curaçao beaches guide compares Kokomo against every other major beach so you can pick the right one for your day.
+If what you want is near-empty sand and you do not mind the longer drive, go west.
+Our Grote Knip beach guide covers the postcard cove on that end of the island, and our complete Curaçao beaches guide compares Kokomo against every other major beach.

 Who Kokomo Beach Suits

-Kokomo is built for couples who want an easy, comfortable full day without much planning, for anyone who prefers a beach club atmosphere over a rugged natural cove, and for travelers who value proximity to Willemstad over a longer drive to the wilder west coast.
-Families do fine here too, thanks to the calm water and on-site facilities, though the rocky entry near shore means younger kids may want water shoes and a steady hand.
+Couples who want a comfortable full day without planning.
+Anyone who prefers a beach club over a rugged cove, or would rather be 15 minutes from town than 45.
+Families do fine here too (calm water, facilities close by), though the rocky entry means younger kids may want water shoes and a steady hand.

-Kokomo Beach is genuinely relaxing, but it earns that reputation as a well-run beach club, not as an untouched wilderness beach.
-It can get loud and crowded, particularly on Sundays and around cruise ship arrivals.
-The shoreline entry is rocky in places, so pack water shoes if your feet are sensitive to that.
-And if a completely secluded, no-facilities beach experience is what you are picturing, Kokomo will not deliver that.
-What it does deliver, reliably, is an easy, comfortable, photogenic day close to town, and that is exactly what a lot of travelers on a Curaçao vacation actually want.
-For more ideas on rounding out your trip beyond the beach, our Curaçao things to do guide has the full list.
+It is not wilderness.
+Kokomo is a well-run beach club, with beach-club trade-offs: it gets loud and crowded, particularly on Sundays and around cruise arrivals, and the shoreline is rocky in places.
+If you are picturing a secluded, no-facilities cove, this is not it.
+What it delivers, reliably, is an easy, photogenic day close to town, which is exactly what plenty of people want from a Curaçao beach day.
+For ideas beyond the beach, our Curaçao things to do guide has the full list.

 Frequently asked questions